-Most teacher training programmes require a degree in that subject or a closely related one, for example Maths or Biology.
+Most teacher training programmes require a degree in that subject or a closely related one.
 To find further information click on the subjects which have available places under the section headed “Training Programmes”.
 Subject entry requirements are available under each subject.

 9. How many teacher training places are you offering for each subject?